yogurtcon/something/README.md

 # 2020/4/21

 U know what, I feel like I'm spending my summer vacation now.
 The weather is getting hotter.
 I still have nothing to do all day.
 I've been at home for several months.
 Have I made any progress in any aspect?
 No, I haven't learned at all.
 I haven't made any progress in English.
 I haven't learning programming at all.
 I play games and watch videos every day.
 I stay up late at night and watch mobile phones.
 It's really a terrible thing.
 Talk about the past few days, I've entered the talent pool of Netease game again.
 I didn't pass the interview about the programming teacher that Yi man asked me to go to, and then the rematch of The Voice of China will begin again, but I haven't sung a song since the last audition, that sounds fun.

+# 2020/4/22

+I went to bed a little earlier last night and got up a little earlier in the morning.
+In the morning, I only had powdered milk, but didn't eat steamed bread, then my stomach hurts, Alas.
+In the morning, Shi Ji said that he went back to work in the company, but I thought about it, didn't want to go back to that company.
+So I read the recruitment information all morning, searched the key words of the game and delivered several resumes.